 Designed to develop mathematical analytical skills in performing the daily tasks of a manager or salesperson.
-Course has a threefold focus: strengthening understanding and use of business terminology in regard to financial information; developing spreadsheet skills in evaluating the costing, pricing and financing strategies of products and services; and developing skills in evaluating and making budgeting, financial and investment decisions.
+Course has a threefold focus: strengthening understanding and use of business terminology in regard to financial information; developing spreadsheet skills in evaluating the costing, pricing, and financing strategies of products and services; and developing skills in evaluating and making budgeting, financial and investment decisions.
 This is a hands-on, skills-oriented course.
 Prerequisite: CIS 131.
 Recommended prerequisites: BA 113, BA 104 and CIS 125E.
-Credits: 4 Lecture: 3 Other: 2

-BA 222 BUSINESS FINANCE
+BUSINESS FINANCE

 Targets the role of financial management in business and provides understanding of the effect of finance on business decisions.
 Covers financial forecasting, capital budgeting and risk, financial institutions, securities markets, the investment process and working capital management.
 Recommended prerequisites: BA 104 and either BA 113 or BA 212.
+Instructor approval required.